Ashfaqur4988/react-ecommerce-backEnd/README.md

 inside Model: product js file contains the schema, structure of the collections (tables) inside Controller: the actions to create read update and delete operations

+VIRTUAL: this is calculated at the run time to get some virtual fields which we need to send in the frontend

+Routes folder: to attach a particular controller to any path / endpoint we exported it to the index js where it will be used as middleware

+-> Replicate all the api in the productApi into this backend

+1. fetchAllProductsByFIlter is written as fetchAllProducts in controller, where all the query strings are provided and we run the exec function to execute it then we chained the path in the route folder, products file .get("/", fetchAllProduct) made another query for total count, replicating it in every other query then at the end shall count the total from it sending the header X-Total-Count